LukeEcomod/LeafIsotopes/data/forcing_readme.txt

 	For data use permissions see: http://isotope.iis.u-tokyo.ac.jp/~kei/tmp/isogsm2/Readme

--	d18O_prec analyzed from study site monthly precipitation Contact katja.rinne-garmston@luke.fi for data use permissions
+-	d18O_prec analyzed from study site monthly precipitation Contact katja.rinne-garmston (a) luke.fi for data use permissions

 Columns: